saharan/HGSL/README.md

 a == b; // true, yes they are the same!
 ```

 To be honest, this can be technically avoided by reconstructing ASTs, but it's not done anyways.
-I may be implement that in future, or not.
+I may implement that in future, or not.

 ## Examples